DTL2020/AviSynthPlus-LP-mod/README.md

 - CPUDevice: LargePages alloc error.
 Insufficient system resources exist to complete the requested service.

  so the only known solution is to reboot Windows to get some contiguous physical pages again.
 Windows10 possibly reserves about 256 MB or memory for LP allocations.
 Or try to found and use RAM defragmentator at system runtime.

+Typically running windows in Safe Mode allow to use more LP memory and it can run Avisynth.